csundayivy/SDEV153/README.md

 # Preppy - AI-Powered SDLC Companion

+## Goal
+Provide students with a hands on agile lab for AI product development to better understand Software Development Life Cycle (SDLC) and accelerate development workflows.

 ## Project Overview
 Preppy is a web application that provides AI assistance for the Software Development Life Cycle (SDLC) process.
 It guides users through various stages of software development including Planning, Design, Implementation, Testing, Deployment, and Maintenance.